edgedb/easy-edgedb/chapter8/index.md

 }
 ```

-This is officially called a {ref}`polymorphic query <docs:ref_eql_polymorphic_queries>`, and is one of the best reasons to use abstract types in your schema.
+This is officially called a {ref}`polymorphic query <docs:ref_eql_select_polymorphic>`, and is one of the best reasons to use abstract types in your schema.

 ## Supertypes, subtypes, and generic types